astronomer/docs/astro/best-practices/upgrading-astro.md

 ## Best practice guidance

-Keeping the version of Astro Runtime in your projects up-to-date is highly recommended as new versions are released regularly to apply bug fixes, security fixes, and improvements not only to Astro but also the underlying Airflow package.
+Keeping the version of Astro Runtime in your projects up-to-date is highly recommended as new versions are released regularly to apply bug fixes, security fixes, and improvements to Airflow.

 Upgrades can apply breaking changes, particularly in the case of new major versions.
+With new minor versions of Airflow, it is typically provider package upgrades that cause issues.
 The Astro CLI has built-in functionality to identify and help resolve problems.
 We recommend making use of these features prior to upgrades.

 In the case of emergencies, a rollback to a previous deploy can be used to downgrade the Astro Runtime version.
 Astro's rollback functionality, akin to Git's `revert` feature, makes use of Astro's deploy history.
 Rollbacks revert project code only, keeping environment variables and other configuration unchanged.
 Also, downgrading erases any data related to newer features.
 For these reasons, we recommend viewing rollbacks only as a measure of last resort.